Clean Water Rule: Key provisions of the rescinded 2015 rule

-The 2015 rule ensures that Clean Water Act (CWA) programs are more precisely defined and intends to save time and avoid costs and confusion in future implementation of the act.
-The rule intends to make it is easier to predict what action(s) will be taken by the EPA and what processes companies and other stakeholders may have to undergo for projects and permitting.
-There are no direct changes to the law under the Clean Water Rule.
+The 2015 rule ensured that CWA programs were more precisely defined, with the intent of saving time and avoiding costs and confusion in future implementation of the act.
+The objective was to make it easier for interested parties to predict what action(s) would be taken by the EPA and what processes companies and other stakeholders would have to undergo for their projects and for permit issuance.
+There were no direct changes to the law under the Clean Water Rule.
 After analysis, the EPA and Department of the Army found that higher instance of water coverage would produce a 2:1 ratio of benefits to costs in implementation after the final rule.
-Implementation of the rule will discern any implications for environmental justice communities, though it is clear that "meaningful involvement from minority, low-income, and indigenous populations, as well as other stakeholders, has been a cornerstone of development of the final rule."
+Implementation of the rule was to include the discerning of any implications for environmental justice communities.
+EPA and USACE had stated that "meaningful involvement from minority, low-income, and indigenous populations, as well as other stakeholders, has been a cornerstone of development of the final rule."

 Infographic from the EPA, outlining the importance of extending coverage to wetlands and streams under the Clean Water Act.

-Specific details that have been clarified by the rule are outlined below.
+Specific details that were clarified by the 2015 rule are outlined below.